Putin orders 36-hour weekend cease-fire in Ukraine | Law-Order

 The ongoing intense battle for the eastern city of Bakhmut has left 60 per cent of the city in ruins, Donetsk Gov. Pavlo Kyrylenko said on Thursday.

-Ukrainian defenders were holding the Russians back, but the Kremlin's forces have pummeled the city with months of relentless shelling.
+Ukrainian defenders were holding the Russians back, but the Kremlin's forces have pummelled the city with months of relentless shelling.

 Taking the city in the Donbas region, an expansive industrial area bordering Russia, would not only give Putin a major battlefield gain after months of setbacks, but it also would rupture Ukraine's supply lines and open the way for Moscow's forces to press on toward key Ukrainian strongholds in Donetsk.